Kindergarten Homeschool Curriculum

 We don’t often notice, but all relationships have patterns, habits, of interactions.
 And we all have a habitual tone we default to unconsciously.
 I know I’ve heard accidental or unexpected recordings of myself and been startled: “Do I really sound like that?”

-More than letters or numbers, phonics or counting, we need to take the time to develop healthy rapport and respect with our little ones.
+More than letters or numbers, phonics or counting, we need to take the time to develop healthy response patterns with our little ones.

 However, what I actually mean in listing attention as the #3 priority is that preschoolers and kindergarteners need to receive attention from their mothers.
 They need love and lots of it.